 The satellite observations are made by the Suomi National Polar-orbiting Partnership weather satellite, operated by NOAA.
-This image is the Near Constant Contrast product made by the Day Night Band of the VIIRS sensor.
+This image is the Near Constant Contrast product made using the Day Night Band of the VIIRS sensor.
+Similiar images are available for daytime, nightime over Western Europe and the UK, and also New Zealand's overpasses by the NOAA-20 satellite.
+See the Latest Auroral Images from Space website for the most recent of these pictures.
 New Zealand image processing provided by the Otago University Space Physics Group.

 This is a free service offering alerts of when the aurora might be visible from southern New Zealand, especially Dunedin.
 It is run by scientists in the Space Physics group in the University of Otago at the Department of Physics.
 The Macquarie Island and Eyrewell data is typically slightly time-delayed (for normal operations this can be as much as 1 hour).

 Observations are provided by the Australian Antarctic Division via Intermagnet, GNS Science, and the Otago University Space Physics Group.
 This website and the aurora nowcasting code was created by Moritz Wolf, and maintained by Dr James Brundell.